John Shumate: College

-Shumate was the center on the Notre Dame team that ended the University of California at Los Angeles' (UCLA) NCAA-record 88-game winning streak on January 19, 1974; UCLA's first loss in 1,092 days.
+Shumate was the center on the Notre Dame team that ended the University of California at Los Angeles' (UCLA) NCAA-record 88-game winning streak on January 19, 1974, with a 71–70 win.
+It was UCLA's first loss in 1,092 days.
 Shumate starred on offense and defense, and led all players in rebounding that day.
-The Fighting Irish ended the year with at 26–3 record, ranked 5th in the nation, and went to the NCAA tournament.
+He had 24 points and 11 rebounds, and pulled down the final rebound of the game as time expired.
+Going into that game, the Associated Press ranked Notre Dame No. 2 and UCLA No. 1; with Notre Dame ranked No. 1 after defeating UCLA.